Dodge Dakota Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-Estimated insurance prices for a Dodge Dakota are $964 every 12 months including full coverage.
-Comprehensive costs on average $132 a year, collision insurance costs $152, and liability costs around $500.
-Liability-only coverage costs as low as $560 a year, and high-risk coverage costs around $2,064.
-Teenage drivers pay the most at up to $4,006 a year.
+Estimated insurance rates for a Dodge Dakota are $964 a year including full coverage.
+Comprehensive costs an estimated $132, collision costs $152, and liability is $500.
+Liability-only coverage costs around $560 a year, with high-risk coverage costing around $2,064.
+16-year-old drivers pay the most at $4,006 a year or more.

 Average premium for full coverage: $964

-Prices include $500 physical damage deductibles, liability limits of 30/60, and includes uninsured motorist and medical coverage.
-Rates include averaging for all 50 U.S. states and Dakota trim levels.
+Full coverage includes $500 comprehensive and collision deductibles, 30/60 bodily injury liability limits, and includes both medical and UM/UIM coverage.
+Rates include averaging for all 50 U.S. states and for all Dakota models.

 Insurance Price Range by Risk and Coverage

-For the normal driver, insurance rates for a Dodge Dakota range from the cheapest price of $560 for the bare minimum liability coverage to a high of $2,064 for a driver that may need high-risk insurance.
+For the average 40-year-old driver, insurance rates for a Dodge Dakota go from the low end price of $560 for basic liability insurance to the much higher price of $2,064 for a driver who requires high-risk insurance.

 Insurance Price Range by Location